Hello-DataSkillUp/Engagement-Survey1/README.md

 - The disparity in the number of promoters and detractors between genders underscores potential differences in employee experiences, highlighting specific issues in female employee engagement and satisfaction.
 - Addressing the concerns of female detractors could significantly enhance overall employee morale and eNPS scores since a larger proportion of females are dissatisfied with the organization (detractors).

+**_This difference in mean recommendation scores, mean percentage agreeable responses, eNPS scores, and the percentage of promoters and detractors warrants a deeper dive into the responses of both genders._**

 To explore these differences, visual methods such as density plots, boxplots, and heatmaps are employed to compare the engagement scores and perceptions between male and female employees.